ecoutu/do-dydns/README.md

 # do-dydns
 DigitalOcean DyDns (Dynamic DNS)

 I created this as a quick and dirty means to tracking the ip addresses of relatives whom I provide computer support to.
-Signing up for Dynamic DNS providers isn't as simple/free as it used to be, so I figured if I already had a domain hosted on my DigitalOcean account, why not build my own DyDns using the API.
-I stick this as a cron job on their boxes, and now I have `mom.example.com` and `bro1.example.com`.
+Signing up for Dynamic DNS providers isn't as simple/free as it used to be, so I figured if I already had a domain hosted on my DigitalOcean account, why not roll my own DyDns using the API.
+I stick this as a cron job on people's boxes, and now I have `mom.example.com` and `bro1.example.com`.

 ## Running